charusharma1991/LinkPred/README.md

 # Learning Representations via Spectral-Biased Random Walks on Graphs

 ### About
-This is the source code for the paper - Learning Representations via Spectral-Biased Random Walks on Graphs accepted at IJCNN 2020.
+Source code for our [IJCNN 2020](https://wcci2020.org/) paper: [Learning Representations using Spectral-Biased Random Walks on Graphs](https://arxiv.org/pdf/2005.09752.pdf).
 We propose a novel mechanism which use random walks biased by Spectral similarity of nodes.
 The proposed method enhance the SOTA results on many datasets of varying attributes.

 ### Requirements